marioshady/Memory_Allocation_Algorithm_using_Cpp/README.md

 2- It obtains the largest internal fragmentation, and this reduces the memory efficiency exponentially That's why it's called the Worst Algorithm

+I hope it can help you.

+by Mario Shady: marioshady0@gmail.com and Mohamed Mohamed